-Your house has been listed for a few weeks now and your showing requests are starting to slow down.
+Your house has been listed for a few weeks now and your house viewing requests are starting to slow down.
 Why is that happening?
 Is it something you did?
 And most importantly, what can you do to help generate more interest?
-Let's take a look.

 First, don’t be alarmed.
-It’s natural for showing activity and offers to drop dramatically after your home has been on the market for 30 days.
+It’s natural for viewing activity and offers to drop dramatically after your home has been on the market for 30 days.
 But why?

 At any given time, at any price point in any neighborhood, there are a limited number of “real buyers”, meaning buyers who are ready to submit an offer.
 That number can be quite low and is rarely high.

 For most neighborhoods and price points, there are 5 to 20 families that are real buyers at any given time.
 In certain high demand areas like the San Francisco Bay Area, there may be twice that number of real buyers.

 House Viewings Drop for ‘Old’ Listings